Undead (film): Plot

-After losing her family farm to the bank, local beauty pageant winner Rene (Felicity Mason), decides to leave the small town of Berkeley.
+After losing her family farm to the bank, local beauty pageant winner Rene decides to leave the small town of Berkeley.
 A number of strange meteorites are seen falling nearby, turning the local inhabitants into zombies.
-Rene and other survivors hide in the home of gun nut and alien abductee Marion (Mungo McKay).
+Rene and other survivors hide in the home of gun nut and alien abductee Marion.
 Marion has a large cache of guns and a basement fallout shelter, but he never had a chance to stock it with food or water.

 The group ventures outside to scavenge, but encounter the zombies.
 Marion shoots one in the head and discovers that such is the way to keep the creatures down.
 They abandon the house, going to the garage to get Marion's van.
 They try to flee, only to find a huge barrier surrounding the entire town, which Marion blames on the aliens that had taken him.
-There is also a slightly acidic rain that falls at very regular intervals and the group is careful not to get wet.
+There is also a slightly acidic rain that falls at very regular intervals; the group is careful not to get wet.

 Later, they are confronted by glowing, hooded figures.
 One by one, the group is either killed or pulled up into the clouds until only Rene is left.
 The aliens stop her and she is sprayed with the rain-like chemical, which turns out to be a cure for the infection.
 The aliens are actually there to keep the zombie infection from spreading.
 The "abducted" are floating in suspended animation above the clouds to keep them safe.
-Their job done, the aliens leave, unaware that Wayne (Rob Jenkins), presumed dead, managed to escape by plane and will spread the infection after they left.
+Their job done, the aliens leave, unaware that Wayne, presumed dead, managed to escape by plane and will spread the infection after they left.

 The townspeople are rushed to the hospital to treat the injured.
 Unfortunately, Wayne transforms into a zombie, first infecting Marion and then spreading the plague once again.

 The film ends at Rene's farm where the survivors are staying.
 The final shot is of the farm with a fenced-in area nearby, containing the zombified residents of Berkeley.
 Rene stands guard with a four-barreled shotgun and a gas mask, waiting for the return of the aliens.